unsanasyta/stellar-expense-tracker/README.md

 - `entertainment`
 - `education`

-## Fungsi Smart Contract
+## Smart Contract Functions

 ### get_transactions

-Digunakan untuk melihat semua transaksi yang tersimpan.
+Used to view all stored transactions.

 ### create_transaction

-Digunakan untuk menambahkan transaksi baru.
+Used to add a new transaction.

-Parameter:
+Parameters:

 - `title`
 - `amount`